CassandraGoose/portfolio-2023/README.md

 ---

+## Run the tests via:

+`npx cypress run`

+or to see the tests run in a browser:

+`npx cypress open` and click options to run.
+---

 ## Commands to Setup/Run/Use the app:

 All commands are run from the root of the project, from a terminal: